prymitive/karma/docs/CONFIGURATION.md

 - `defaultAlertmanagers` - list of Alertmanager names that will be used as default when creating a new silence.
+  If selected alertmanager is part of a cluster then the whole cluster will be used in the silence form.
 - `strip:labels` - list of labels to ignore when populating silence form from individual alerts or group of alerts.
 This allows to create silences matching only unique labels, like `instance` or `host`, ignoring any common labels like